jcugnoni/Fractal-Cortex/README.md

     **Note:** If Fractal Cortex detects that a slice plane will cause a collision between the ***nozzle and print bed***, it will halt slicing calculations and color the "illegal" slice plane red until you redefine it to a "legal" position and orientation.
 You do not have to worry about collisions between the ***nozzle and in-process part*** because the slicer orders slicing directions in a safe manner no matter how you define them.
 With the exception of potential centering calibration issues with the printer hardware, the slicer should never produce G-Code that results in any type of collision.

-7. When slicing is finished, you can select the "Preview" button at the top of the screen to see a visualization of the 5-axis toolpath.
+7. When slicing is finished, you can select the "Preview" button at the top of the screen to see a visualization of the 5-axis toolpath (The figure below has very thick layer lines to clearly show the multidirectional nature of the toolpaths).
 From here you can save a copy of the gcode file.
-(The figure below has very thick layer lines to clearly show the multidirectional nature of the toolpaths)

 <p align="center">
 <img src="./examples/Step_7.PNG" width="500">